First Assistant United States Attorney

 Mr. Travis is a graduate of Louisiana State University and the Paul M. Hebert Law Center at LSU.

 Chief, Criminal Division

-Alan A. Stevens is the Chief of the Criminal Division.
-In that role, Mr. Stevens supervises all investigations and prosecutions by the U.S. Attorney’s Office (“USAO”) across a wide range of practice areas, which include fraud, cybercrime, public corruption, violent crime, and drug trafficking.
+Rene Salomon is the Chief of the Criminal Division.
+In that role, Mr. Salomon supervises all investigations and prosecutions by the U.S. Attorney’s Office (“USAO”) across a wide range of practice areas, which include fraud, cybercrime, public corruption, violent crime, and drug trafficking.

 John J. Gaupp

 John J. Gaupp is the Chief of the Civil Division.
 In that role, Mr. Gaupp oversees all of the wide-ranging affirmative and defensive cases and matters within the Civil Division.
 This includes cases involving affirmative civil enforcement, asset forfeiture, employment discrimination, common law tort defense, including medical malpractice, constitutional torts (Bivens cases), health care fraud, commercial litigation, including bankruptcy and lien ranking proceedings, the Administrative Procedures Act, National Flood Insurance Program litigation, and social security litigation.
 Mr. Gaupp also oversees all civil appeals and serves as the USAO’s Financial Litigation Unit attorney.